 Amount Per Serving: Calories: 54Sodium: 6.2mgCarbohydrates: 14.1gSugar: 12.7g

-How many calories are in this coffee syrup?
+How many calories are in the gingerbread syrup

 The homemade gingerbread syrup is a great way to start the holiday season and will make for some delicious coffees.